pewty-fr/schwifty-public/README.md

 #### OIDC

 ExternalOidc & KubernetesOidc configuration do not differs.
-The main difference between the two methods is the use of Impersonation (through Schwifty Backend Service Account) with ExternalOidc, while Kubernetes Oidc use directly negociated token to authenticate.
+The main difference between the two methods is the use of Impersonation (through Schwifty Agent Service Account) with ExternalOidc, while Kubernetes Oidc use directly negociated token to authenticate.

 To enable Kubernetes Oidc, please refers to [this documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).